Connect with others who understand.

 Written by Imee Williams

-Hidradenitis suppurativa (HS), also called acne inversa, is an inflammatory skin condition that affects at least 1 in 100 people.
+Hidradenitis suppurativa (HS) is an inflammatory skin condition that affects at least 1 in 100 people.
 HS can be classified into three stages of severity using the Hurley staging system.
-Hurley stage 1 is the mildest form of HS, and about 68 percent of people with HS fall in this category.
+About 68 percent of people with HS the mildest form, Hurley stage 1.

-People with stage 1 HS often don’t have any symptoms, and treatments often lead to good outcomes.
+People with stage 1 HS often don’t have any symptoms, and treatments usually lead to good outcomes.

 What Is Stage 1 Hidradenitis Suppurativa?

-In 1989, the Hurley staging system was created and has since become the gold standard for diagnosing and predicting outcomes for HS.
+In 1989, the Hurley staging system was created and has become the gold standard for categorizing HS.
 The stages include:

-• Stage 1, which involves one lesion or isolated abscesses without scarring or sinus tract formation (narrow openings developing underneath the skin)
+• Stage 1 HS — Involves one lesion or isolated abscesses (pus-filled pockets on the skin).
+There’s no scarring or sinus tract formations (narrow openings developing underneath the skin).

-Stage 1 HS is the mildest and most easily treated form of HS.
-Stage 1 HS lesions appear as blackheads or small pea-sized bumps that are sometimes mistaken as acne, boils, ingrown hairs, or herpes.
-The lesions appear in areas of the body where the skin rubs together or where there are certain sweat glands called apocrine sweat glands.
+Stage 1 HS is the mildest and most easily treated form.
+HS lesions appear as blackheads or pea-size bumps that are sometimes mistaken for acne, boils, ingrown hairs, or herpes.
+The lesions appear in areas of the body where skin rubs together or where there are certain sweat glands called apocrine sweat glands.
 The most common locations include the armpits, groin, buttocks, and breasts.

-The onset of stage 1 HS generally begins after puberty, and mild HS is often diagnosed between the ages of 20 and 24 years.
+Stage 1 HS generally begins after puberty, and mild HS is often diagnosed between the ages 20 and 24.
 HS is seen in women more than twice as often as in men.
-In the United States, HS is more prevalent among Black people than other members of other racial or ethnic groups.
+In the United States, HS is more prevalent among Black people than in people from other racial or ethnic background, according to Mayo Clinic.

-About two-thirds of people with HS will never progress past stage 1.
+Between 55 percent and 70 percent of people with HS never go beyond stage 1.
 However, if left untreated, some people’s symptoms will progress into severe hidradenitis suppurativa.

 Symptoms and Pictures of Stage 1 Hidradenitis Suppurativa

-Painful, pea-sized lumps can be an early symptom of HS.
+Painful, discolored, pea-size lumps can be an early symptom of HS.
 They tend to develop in one place on the body.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

 Double-ended pseudocomedones appear as blackheads and tend to develop in pairs.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

 • Fewer than five inflammatory nodules

-• A single painful bump in an area of the body typically impacted by HS
+• A single painful bump in an area of the body typically affected by HS

 • Tender, swollen, or discolored patches of skin under the arms, in the groin, around the buttocks, or under the breasts

-Early detection is key to managing stage 1 HS in the long term.
+Early diagnosis and detection are key to managing stage 1 HS in the long term.
 If you notice abscesses in the common areas, you should bring the bumps to the attention of your doctor immediately.
-In addition, take note of any changes in abscesses such as enlargement or darkening of the area.
+In addition, take note of any changes in abscesses, such as if they grow or change color.

 This person had what looked like two ingrown hairs but turned out to be symptoms of stage 1 hidradenitis suppurativa.
 (Diverse Stock Photos)